 It is said that the most famous of Court lady, Yang Guifei, the consort of Emperor Xuanzong (r.
 712-756) set the fashion for ladies of ample form.
 Clothing and fashions accommodated Yang’s more mature figure and for the first time, long, loose fitting robes with high necklines became court fashion accompanied by elaborate hairstyles.
 One particular hairstyle is often seen on fat lady statues, made famous by the following story.

 Returning from a hunting trip one day, Yang fell off her horse and the high arrangement of her hair came loose on one side.
-If anything, the delightfully disheveled state of her hair made her look even more beautiful, so it was not surprising that the other palace ladies rushed to copy her style, with her bedraggled appearance.
-Yang’s influence was to last for generations with the Chinese idiom 'Yanshou Huanfei' ('Plump Yang, Slender Fei') referring to the range of types of beauty celebrated in Chinese culture.
+If anything, the delightfully dishevelled state of her hair made her look even more beautiful.
+It was not surprising that the other palace ladies rushed to copy her style, with her bedraggled appearance.
+Yang’s influence was to last for generations with the Chinese idiom ‘Yanshou Huanfei’ (‘Plump Yang, Slender Fei’.
+Huan refers to Yang’s name whilst Yan refers to Zhao Feiyan’s name, the representative of slender beauty).
+This idiom celebrates the range of beauty celebrated in Chinese culture.
 The Fat Lady is the sculptural embodiment of celebrated beauty.

 Our own examples of a ‘Fat Court Lady’ beautifully exemplify the typical Tang style, with her ample form clearly on display with rounded, rosy cheeks and curved stomach.
 She strikes a mature, demure and elegant figure.
 Her hands are delicately placed, resting in front of her stomach or raised in varying styles.
 Her hair often resembles the unconfined nature described in the Yang story above, shaken free from its constraints due to her horse-tumbling escapade.